 “The last thing you want is to run an ad and have the customer say to themselves, ‘what was that even promoting?’
 It’s a hard task to accomplish, but displaying a clear message, along with staying in your brands’ lane, will keep you from becoming too creative.”

 Before rolling out a creative campaign, take some time to gather feedback.
 You don’t necessarily need to run a focus group.
 Ask members of other departments for their input.
-Your sales team may be able to spot issues that your marketing team doesn’t.
+Your sales team may be able to spot issues that your marketing team or marketing agencies don’t.

 Pull Back on Social Media

 If there’s one arena where brand managers are known to take their creativity too far, it’s on social media.
 Once something is on the Internet, it’s on the Internet forever.
 Before you damage your brand image permanently, take some advice from Maggie Aland, Marketing Staff Writer at Fit Small Business:

 “Before you post anything on social media, think about if you would be embarrassed if your parents saw the post.
 If the answer is yes, then don’t risk it.
 Posting an offensive marketing message is a PR nightmare and your brand may be forever be associated with a negative message.
 However, this doesn’t mean you can’t be creative!
 Memes are one of the best ways to make people laugh along with your marketing campaign.
 For example, pick a cute picture of a cat that’s gone viral and pair it with a clever tagline.
 Just remember to keep it PG!”